pic

 task()

 Although the approach using closures may seem more intuitive, it can easily introduce type instability.
-This occurs under certain conditions, such as:
+This occurs when one of these conditions hold:

-• Redefining variables or arguments (e.g., when updating a variable in an output)
+• variables or arguments are redefined inside the function (e.g., when updating a variable)

-• Altering the order in which functions are defined
+• the order in which functions are defined is altered

 Each of these cases is explored below, where we refer to the containing function as the outer function and the closure as the inner function.